Welcome to the Premier Website for Professional Business Analysis

 For real-world pricing decisions, sellers may look to economic theory to suggest the general shape of the demand curve for a given product class.
 Note that the red dash line in Exhibit 1 is an example.
 However, analysts know that demand also responds to a wide range of other factors in the market, economy, and environment.
 Such factors are not "easy" to build into the economist's model.
 And, they complicate the PEoD estimating task for marketers.

-Economists See Price as the Result of Supply and Demand.
+Economists Say Price Results from Supply and Demand.

 The red dash line in Exhibit 1 is one form of a price-demand curve, as it appears for pricing analysis.
 The marketer who turns to economic theory to begin a marketing price analysis quickly discovers that economists graph demand curves differently.
 Economists usually place "Demand" on the horizontal axis and "Price" on the vertical axis.
 The economists' method is just the reverse of the marketer's approach in Exhibit 1.